-In terms of real-time physics tasks, CG cores handle Broad-phase execution, providing a set of object-pairs to feed into Narrowphase execution.
-Narrowphase has considerable parallelism, and the CG cores start to process individual sets of object-pairs (CG parallelism).
-Object-pairs are then be farmed out to the FG cores by the CG cores - CG cores move both instructions and data into the FG cores.
+In terms of real-time physics simulation tasks, CG cores will handle Broadphase execution, providing a set of object-pairs to feed into Narrowphase execution.
+Narrowphase has considerable parallelism, and the CG cores will start to process individual sets of object-pairs (CG parallelism).
+Object-pairs will then be farmed out to the FG cores by the CG cores - CG cores move both instructions and data into the FG cores.